RyanSquared/ryansquared.github.io/_drafts/exploring-qubes-rpc.md

 shut down, any AppVMs that use the TemplateVM can be restarted to receive the configured changes.

+I recommend creating several copies of the Debian 11 TemplateVM, never modifying the original.
+This means we can create a `user` TemplateVM (which can be used for Personal, Work, etc. qubes), a `vault` TemplateVM (whose sole purpose is to be used by vault), and keep `debian-11` pure.
+If you ever want to make a new copy, you can either copy the `debian-11` TemplateVM or a separate TemplateVM you've already created.

 ### The RPC command

 First, we must create a file containing the command that should be executed